fhermeni/wints/README.md

 ## Developement

-to run in development mode: `./dev.sh`
+to run in development mode: `./dev.sh` --> server on https://localhost:8999